-In this tutorial, we will discuss what are recursive functions and how to create them in python and why we need them in python.
+This tutorial will discuss what recursive functions are and how to create and why we need them in python.
 So let’s discuss Python Recursion.

-Until now we were defining a function and at the time of execution, we were calling it from outside the function.
-What if we call the function inside the function? it will create a kinda loop that what recursion functions are all about.
+Until now, we were defining a function, and we were calling it from outside the function at the time of execution.
+What if we call the function inside the function?
+It will create a kind of loop of what recursion functions are all about.

-A recursive function is that function which can call itself during execution.
-For example, when a function body has a statement in which it is calling itself then that function will be termed as a recursive function.
+A recursive function is a function that can call itself during execution.
+For example, when a function body has a statement in which it calls itself, that function will be termed a recursive function.

-We have said that recursion act like loops what can perform repetitive work so there should be a base condition that stops that repetitive statement and give a result or else you will get trap in the infinite loop.
+We have said that recursion acts like loops that can perform repetitive work, so there should be a base condition that stops that repetitive statement and give a result.
+You will get trapped in the infinite loop.

-There are many examples in which a function calls another function but those are not recursive function only those functions are recursive functions which can call themselves.
+There are many examples in which a function calls another function, but those are not recursive functions only those functions are recursive functions that can call themselves.

-Finding factorial of a number is one of the classical examples of recursive functions.
+Finding the factorial of a number is one of the classic examples of recursive functions.

-If you do not know what a factorial is let’s understand it first.
-Factorial is a Math concept which denoted by an exclamation mark (!). if you want the factorial of 5 you would write 5!
+If you do not know what a factorial is, let’s understand it first.
+Factorial is a Math concept denoted by an exclamation mark (!).
+If you want the factorial of 5, you will write 5!
 And the solution of the factorial would be

 5!= 5 x 4 x 3 x 2 x 1 = 120